Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 The mod changes resistance scaling for both armor and elements to a hyperbolic formula, which essentially means every point of armor and every percentage of resistance benefits your *effective HP* (aka how long you can survive) by an equal amount.
 This means that increasing armor or resistances will always benefit your character.

-In practice this means that +50 armor rating or +5% magic/elemental resistance roughly equals to +10% effective HP against resisted attacks.
+In practice this means that +50 armor rating equals to roughly +10% effective HP against physical attacks and +1% magic/elemental resistance to roughly +3% effective HP against resisted element.

 Your real, re-calculated resistances can be seen in the magic effect menu.